sapthashree15/testshipping/test.md

 **1.** Go to the project repository on this [link](https://github.com/ibm-developer-skills-network/utckx-shipping-calculator.git) which has the partially developed code for react code.

-**2.** Create a fork of the repository into your own. *You will need to have a github account of your own to do so.*
+**2.** Create a fork of the repository into your own. *You will need to have a GitHub account of your own to do so.*

 <img src="images/Fork-repo.png" width="75%"/>

-**3.** Go to your repository and copy the clone url.
+**3.** Go to your repository and copy the clone URL.

 <img src="images/repo-url.png" width="75%"/>

-**4.** In the Visual studio code, Open a terminal window by using the menu in the editor: Terminal > New Terminal.
+**4.** In the Visual Studio code, Open a terminal window by using the menu in the editor: Terminal > New Terminal.

 <img src="images/vs-code-starting-img.png" width="75%">